EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

 ### 2. _Examples_

-Copy [this bands file](/assets/download/inputfiles/bnds.co) to your working directory.
+Copy an already generated bands file for Co, [_bnds.co_{: style="color: green"}](/assets/download/inputfiles/bnds.co) to your working directory.
-It contains energy bands for Co joining the symmetry lines M, &Gamma;, A, L, &Gamma;, K.
+It contains energy bands along the symmetry lines M, &Gamma;, A, L, &Gamma;, K (5 panels).
-Bands were computed in the LDA with spin-orbit coupling, so both spin-up and spin-down bands are present.
+Bands were computed in the LDA with spin-orbit coupling; thus both spin-up and spin-down bands are present.

 The first line of the file

     36  -0.02136     2  col= 5:9,14:18  col2= 23:27,32:36

-contains essential information about the file contents.
+contains essential information about the contents.
 It says that:

 + the file contains 36 bands
 + The Fermi level is -0.02136 Ry
 + The file contains two sets of color weights

-The strings following with **col=** are not needed; they are there for record-keeping.
+**col=** and following strings are not used; they are there for record-keeping.

 Enter the following to make and view the postscript file: